polytechnice-si/4A_ISA_TheCookieFactory/Readme.md

 The implementation is also trivial.
 We use a map instantiated as an instance variable to implement persistence.
 It makes the service stateful, which is an anti-pattern and only make sense as we are creating a Proof of Concept.

 To start the service hosting server, simply run `mono server.exe`.
+Command line parameters can be used to configure the port number for example.

 ### Invoking a REST service